hamruu/PyNEAppLES_GroupProj/README.md

 The data is then read into the instance, and `reduce_geoms` is called.
 The data can be read in numerous ways, as seen in `repsample_testcall.py` and `repsample_acetylcall.py`.

+For an example workflow with the AtmoSpec programme, the `README.md` in `acetaldehyde` contains a full breakdown.

 ## References

 [1] Š. Sršeň and P. Slavíček, *J. Chem.
 Theory Comput.*, 2021, **17**, 6395–6404, DOI: [10.1021/acs.jctc.1c00749](https://doi.org/10.1021/acs.jctc.1c00749)